 Linguine with White Clam Sauce

-From your kitchen: One of our fans, Henrik Dan Jensen (in Denmark!), perfected this classic meal.
-"White wine, my special ingredient, adds a tiny spark to the sweet clams."
+From your kitchen, tested and approved in ours.
+One of our Danish fans, Henrik Dan Jensen, perfected this classic meal and says, "White wine, my special ingredient, adds a tiny spark to the sweet clams."

 - Total Time: